top of page

 Two expressions of the same field

-Hanging Field Cloths Large-scale textiles created to live in space — on walls, in studios, meditation rooms, and ceremonial environments.
-They organise the field of a room, inviting the nervous system to soften, the breath to deepen, and the mind to quiet.
+Large-scale textiles created to live in space — on walls, in studios, and in contemplative or ceremonial environments.

 IMG_4932 3_edited.jpg